markward/local_autogroup/README.md

 moderate them to ensure that groups are kept neat and tidy.

 ## Changelog
+* v2.2
+  * Performance enhancement: Event listeners now check to see whether triggered by AutoGroup
 * v2.1
   * Switched to individual toggles for event listeners
   * Minor change to settings structure for improved usability